 Trigger 4: Thank your customer after the first order

 Did your customer place an order?
-Yes!
 You want to thank your customer for that!
-You do this by filtering your customers who were the first to place an order:
+If necessary, give away a discount code.

 Trigger 5: Segment your customers into VIP customers

-With these specific rules, you filter out your VIP customers (customers who have a lifetime purchase value of more than β¬1,000).
+With these specific rules, you filter out your VIP customers (customers who have a lifetime purchase value of more than €1,000).
 You specifically grab VIP customers in this example who haven't ordered in a while (3 months or longer).
 In the email, express how much you value your customer.
-Reward them for ordering so much at your webshop.

 How fun is it to give your customer a present on their birthday?
 This is easy to set up in Reloadify with the following rule: